umdenes100/MachineLearningPilot/README.md

 # Debugging

 Coming soon!
-See your UTF or lTF Josh for debugging for now.
+For now, see your UTF or lTF Josh for debugging.
 Or, shoot an email to jstone14@terpmail.umd.edu

 # To Recap: